JessAbejar/jga-gatsby/src/content/work-cards/tech/jga-website/jga-website.md

 I gathered my content using Notion, an organization and note-taking platform that lets users create and organize in any way that they prefer.
 In this instance, I used subpages to create content, drafting each of the website's pages as documents.
 Other than content gathering and management, this would be also helpful in ensuring content was accessible.
 I made sure that each document followed a logical heading and content structure and that information presented was easy-to-read and not too lengthy.
 Notion also allows for a bit of layout and color, so I was able to test color accents and two-column layouts in the process while also using a table of contents to check that the structure was still in place.

+My website would feature five major disciplines (dance, wellness, events, writing, and tech) and include an "About" section and blog.

 <figure>
     <img src="./jga-001.png" alt="">
     <figcaption>Image: The content subpage for "Wellness" with a Table of Contents.
 Each page displays all planned content to be shown on the actual site.</figcaption>